Gutmann method: Criticism

 Daniel Feenberg of the National Bureau of Economic Research, an American private nonprofit research organization, criticized Gutmann's claim that intelligence agencies are likely to be able to read overwritten data, citing a lack of evidence for such claims.
 He finds that Gutmann cites one non-existent source and sources that do not actually demonstrate recovery, only partially-successful observations.
 The definition of "random" is also quite different from the usual one used: Gutmann expects the use of pseudorandom data with sequences known to the recovering side, not an unpredictable one such as a cryptographically secure pseudorandom number generator.

-Nevertheless, some published government security procedures consider a disk overwritten once to still be sensitive.
+Nevertheless, some published government security procedures consider an overwritten disk to still be sensitive.
+Human factors and potential limitations in the overwriting software create a residual risk that is not considered acceptable at the highest security levels.

 Gutmann himself has responded to some of these criticisms and also criticized how his algorithm has been abused in an epilogue to his original paper, in which he states:

 In the time since this paper was published, some people have treated the 35-pass overwrite technique described in it more as a kind of voodoo incantation to banish evil spirits than the result of a technical analysis of drive encoding techniques.
 As a result, they advocate applying the voodoo to PRML and EPRML drives even though it will have no more effect than a simple scrubbing with random data.
 In fact performing the full 35-pass overwrite is pointless for any drive since it targets a blend of scenarios involving all types of (normally-used) encoding technology, which covers everything back to 30+-year-old MFM methods (if you don't understand that statement, re-read the paper).
 If you're using a drive which uses encoding technology X, you only need to perform the passes specific to X, and you never need to perform all 35 passes.
 For any modern PRML/EPRML drive, a few passes of random scrubbing is the best you can do.
 As the paper says, "A good scrubbing with random data will do about as well as can be expected".
 This was true in 1996, and is still true now.